jonaskay/flashover-middleman/README.md

 ## About

 This is my personal blog.
-You can read the blog at <http://flashover.blog>.
+You can read it at <http://www.flashover.blog>.

 ## Getting Started